neonagx/Project-3/README.md

 * Go back to original Terminal window and type in **nodemon**
 * Navigate to **localhost:3000** in your browser

+###KNOWN PROBLEMS

+* Not able to get watched and not-watched movies in separate columns
+* Not able to get provider to populate
+* Not able to get watched/not watched links to line up with title text

 ###STRETCH GOALS

 * Allow users to search for showtimes at nearby theaters